m-mittendorfer/m-mittendorfer.github.io/_teaching/2022-winter-teaching.md

 location: "Vienna, Austria"
 ---

-Taught a weekly proseminar on academic writing skills and the English noun phrase.
+Taught a weekly proseminar on academic writing skills with a thematic focus on the English noun phrase.
 Topics covered included, among others, _NP structure_, _headedness_, _pre- and post-head dependents_, as well as _research skills_ (e.g. plagiarism, correct referencing, paper structure).